 We currently have 550+ children from Grades R through to Grade 7, and are in the process of building four new classrooms as the school continues to expand.

-Our Empowerment programmes comprise the Business Training Course, Gateway School of Fashion, a Computer Literacy Training School and mentorship programme for local crafters.
+Our Empowerment programmes comprise the Business Training Course, Gateway School of Fashion, a Computer Literacy Training School and a mentorship programme for local crafters.